chawkiAmrouche/Notifications/README.md

 ## motivation

-As I seek to make beautiful designs come alive into Code format Foor Order Traking App design is the first ste in many coming creative designs
+As I seek to make beautiful designs come alive into Code format

 ### Inspiration